 To complete the Creating a Culture of Care program, you will need an electronic device with internet access and audio/video capabilities.
-New members must have claimed their Delta Gamma member account at deltagamma.org in order to access the platform.
+New members must have claimed their Delta Gamma member account to login to The Pursuit to complete the required modules.